 3.3 Future prospects

-In coming years, RHIC will continue pursuing spin physics program with the current STAR and the future sPHENIX experiments, with possible forward detector upgrade for both detectors [3].
+In coming years, RHIC will continue pursuing spin physics program with the current STAR and the future sPHENIX experiments, with possible forward detector upgrades for both detectors [3].
 Also, there are several new polarized proton beam or target experiments either under commissioning now or being proposed.
-The upcoming Fermilab SpinQuest/E1039 fixed target experiment will utilize a polarized proton target (NH3) to study Drell-Yan TSSA using the 120 GeV proton beam from the Main Injector [12].
-The kinematics of the dimuon spectrometer selects sea-quarks from the polarized target thus directly accessing sea quarks’ Sivers function in the x range from 0.1 to 0.3, see Fig. 9.
+The upcoming Fermilab SpinQuest/E1039 fixed target experiment will utilize a polarized proton target (NH3) to study the Drell-Yan TSSA using the 120 GeV proton beam from the Main Injector [12].
+The kinematics of the E1039 dimuon spectrometer selects sea-quarks from the polarized target thus directly accessing the sea-quarks’ Sivers function in the x range from 0.1 to 0.3, see Fig. 9.